Australia's Neill misses out on World Cup selection

 "He was probably a little bit unlucky in a couple of the moves he made," the coach added.

-"And certainly from my perspective, if post-Christmas, from January onwards, if he'd had four months of soccer under his belt, I guess a different decision would have been made."
+"And certainly from my perspective, if post-Christmas, from January onwards, if he'd had four months of football under his belt, I guess a different decision would have been made."

 Australia's fourth trip to the World Cup finals will be extremely challenging, having being grouped with Spain and the Netherlands, who fought out the 2010 final, as well as Chile.